3nderium/enderia-bdfd/README.md

 # enderia-bdfd
 Enderia Discord bot, built entirely on BDFD.
+You can copy and modify this bot however you want (see LICENSE).
 ## Variables
 Enderia uses only one variable, which is `userlang`.
 By default it is `en`.
 ## $onInteraction